OKECBOT-BRAND/public-library/career.md

 ### Ready to Automate the Future?
 Email developers@okecbot.com with a pitch that makes us sign you up to our team.

-We hire for deliberate strength, not speed.
-If you ship clean code that scales to 1,000 profiles without breaking, we want you.

 *Okecbot Product Development Team | Abuja, Nigeria | Built by DCSSP*
 *Last updated: November 07, 2025*